kpgalligan/android-orm-benchmark-updated/README.md

 ##Summary

-ORM-Benchmark is an Android application that benchmarks the following against each other:
+ORM-Benchmark is an Android application built in Eclipse that benchmarks the following against each other:

 - [ORMLite](http://ormlite.com/)
 - [GreenDAO](http://greendao-orm.com/)